-- there is no student who believes they have been the recipient of another student's misconduct or the reported recipient of the behavior chooses not to participate and - the respondent accepts responsibility for the inappropriate behavior.
+- there is no reporting party or the reporting party chooses not to participate and - the responding party accepts responsibility for the inappropriate behavior.

 A Student Conduct Conference involves the following elements:

 - a.
 Replaces a conduct hearing; - b.
 Does not require two (2) business days written notice; - c.
 No written notes are kept; - d.
 Usually does not involve in-person witness information; - e.
 Usually considered an option only for students who have not been found responsible for prior violations of the Student Code; - f.
 Can lead to the imposition of disciplinary action for inappropriate behavior.